berndporr/gpio-sysfs/README.md

 reading / writing and interrupt handling to/from GPIO pins of the raspberry pi.

-## Documentation

-The online docs are here: http://berndporr.github.io/gpio-sysfs/

-The docs/pdf directory contains the documentation as PDF.

 ## Example program

 The demo program gpio-int-test waits for an interrupt for